 Creating products that really help B2B clients and highlighting these features in their promotions do help–these tap into the rational side of their decision-making.

 But to seal the deal, brands need to leverage another critical decision-making factor: emotions.

 Consider this analysis of the UK-based Institute of Practitioners in Advertising’s case studies of successful advertising campaigns.
 Campaigns that leaned mostly on emotional appeal were almost twice more effective than those that focused on rational persuasion.

-With emotional marketing, brands can deliver a good first impression, present themselves as companies who “get it” or understand the challenges B2B entrepreneurs, managers, and marketers go through, and move these decision-makers to finally purchase a product or service.
+With emotional marketing, pro digital marketers and brands can deliver a good first impression, present themselves as companies who “get it” or understand the challenges B2B entrepreneurs, managers, and marketers go through, and move these decision-makers to finally purchase a product or service.

 Aside from encouraging people to buy, emotional marketing can also prompt people to share content (leading to brand awareness or virality) or give or support a cause.

 5 Brands Acing Emotional Marketing